rodlukas/UP-admin/README.md

 ## History

-Projekt originally used [Travis](https://travis-ci.com/) for CI & CD, but in November 2022 the flow was migrated to GitHub Actions.
+-   Projekt originally used [Travis](https://travis-ci.com/) for CI & CD, but in November 2022 the flow was migrated to GitHub Actions.
+-   Automated continuous code analysis was ensured among others by [LGTM](https://lgtm.com/) until November 2022 when it was replaced by its successor [GitHub CodeQL](https://codeql.github.com/).

 ## License